International-Slackline-Association/slackmap/docs/proposal.md

 ## Intro

-Slackmap v1 was developed by Piotr xx since xx.
-The Platform is userfed with line-data and has about xx entries so far.
-Piotr stopped developing the platform in 2018 due to a shift in interests, the platform remains working with some major flaws (deletion of lines is not possible, line management not allowed, access restrictions can not be communicated, etc.)
+Slackmap v1 was developed by Piotr Błaszczak since forever.
+The Platform is userfed with line-data and has several tousand entries so far.
+Piotr stopped developing the platform in 2018 due to outdated stack and a shift in interests, the platform remains working with some major flaws that make further usage inconvenience (deletion of lines is not possible, line management not allowed, access restrictions can not be communicated, etc.)

 ## Project Scope

 In broader concept, Slackmap v2 aims to:
+- Act as a "topo" guide
 - Provide global information for travelers
-- Act as a "topo" guide
+- alleviate access issues
 - Form a contact between slackliners in interest and the regional communities & authorities (managers of the spot etc)
 - It does **NOT** provide any `social media` oriented features where people can organize meetings, festivals, inform each other about the currently-active gatherings.